-In order to prepare your project for simulation, choose Build from the Build menu.
+In order to prepare your project for simulation, choose Build from the Build menu or press F7.
 Any file that needs compilation will be compiled (or assembled) and finally the executable will be linked.
 Current status and results of the build process can be seen in the output window (see Figure 1).
-In case you want to re-compile all files, even those that have not been modified since last build, choose Rebuild All from the Build menu.
-When the project has been successfully built you can now move to the simulator.
+In case you want to re-compile all files, even those that have not been modified since the last build, choose Rebuild All from the Build menu.
+When the project has been successfully built, you can move to the simulator.